dolphinkiss/cookiecutter-django-aws-eb/README.md

 Using AWS EB Docker deployments is not the only way to get your Django app running on AWS, take a look here as well:
 (http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-apps.html).

+## What you get

+Some basic setup for getting a working AWS EB Docker Django deployment.
+The docker container runs **uwsgi+nginx** and exposes port 80 that is mapped to the AWS Elastic Load Balancer.
+Of course you optionally get a working local development environment as well.

+## What is next after using this cookiecutter?

+Take a look at the generated README.md for information how to start up your first AWS Elastic Beanstalk app deployment.

 ## Template variables

 * **project_name**:    django project name, just like in startproject